chentingpc/LINE/README.md

 ```
-I have made some adjustment of the code in this fork.
-Till now they are minor.
+I have made some adjustments of the code in this fork.
+Such as printing out log likelihood during training.
 ```

 # LINE: Large-scale information network embedding